-The Unterzee is a terrifyingly place.
+The Unterzee is a terrifying place.
 The incomprehensible blackness of its depths would get to even the most hardened of zailors eventually, no matter how long they've spent zailing.
-This pressure can be alleviated, of course, but with time... with horrors... with bad experience piled on bad experience... eventually, the Terror will consume anyone.
+This pressure can be alleviated, of course—but with time, with horrors, with bad experiences piled on bad experiences, the Terror will eventually consume anyone.

 - Locations.
 Visiting some places simply go over well with your Crew.
 For example, revisiting Hunter's Keep after completing its storyline will add Terror to your counter and little else.